grammyjs/website/site/docs/plugins/conversations.md

   authenticate(ctx: MyContext) {
     const link = getAuthLink(); // get auth link from your system await ctx.reply(
-      "Open this link to obtain a token, and sent it back to me: " + link, );
+      "Open this link to obtain a token, and send it back to me: " + link, );
     ctx = await this.conversation.wait();
     this.token = ctx.message?.text;